 - Bottle-fed kids, which often sell for more than the milk itself.

-For homesteaders looking to generate income, value-added products can transform a small herd into a sustainable business.
+Learning how to make cheese from goat milk at home opened up a world of possibilities.
+For homesteaders looking to generate income, value-added homestead goat milk business ideas can transform a small herd into a sustainable lifestyle.

 Final Thoughts: Why I’ll Always Keep Goats